systeminit/si/app/docs/src/reference/si-cli.md

 ---

-### schema contribute
+### Schema Contribute

-Contribute a schema to the module index (works on HEAD change set only).
+Contribute a schema to the module index (only works on the HEAD change set).

 > Syntax